What is a Gateway Collection?

 To secure your gateway collection, Tasktop automatically appends a token (a universally unique identifier) to the path of a gateway collection.
 This token will be incorporated into your gateway URL and will help ensure that only users that know the full path with its token can access your gateway collection.

-You can remove the token by clicking the trash can icon to the right, and refresh it by hitting the magic wand icon that appears in its place.
+If using Tasktop On-prem, you can remove the token by clicking the trash can icon to the right, and refresh it by hitting the magic wand icon that appears in its place (for security, tokens cannot be removed on Tasktop Cloud).
 Once refreshed, click 'save,' and the URL will be updated.

 Select the model on which you'd like to base the collection: